 - If you also take lithium, talk with your doctor.
 A few people who were taking haloperidol decanoate injection along with lithium have had very bad side effects and brain problems that did not go away.

 - Dizziness, sleepiness, and feeling less stable may happen with haloperidol decanoate injection.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - Some people have gotten pneumonia when taking haloperidol decanoate injection.
 Sometimes, this has been deadly.
 Call your doctor right away if you have fever, chest pain, cough, shortness of breath, or wheezing.